 P. George Benson assumed the presidency after Higdon, and the College continued to elevate its national profile through academic and athletics achievements, winning top scholastic honors and national championships.
 In 2013, the College joined the Colonial Athletic Association, expanding its footprint on the Eastern Seaboard.

-Today, the College is led by Stephen Osborne ’73, the fourth alumnus in the College’s history to hold the office.
-President Osborne is serving as the interim president and is continuing the vision of former President Glenn F. McConnell ’69 to enhance the College’s liberal arts and sciences core, expand the institution’s offerings in order to respond to its evolving student population and bolster its role in supporting and transforming South Carolina’s Lowcountry into an economic powerhouse.
+Today, the College is led by Andrew T. Hsu, the 23rd president of the institution.
+President Hsu succeeds Glenn F. McConnell ’69, who served as president from 2014 to 2018.
+President Hsu officially began as president in May 2019 and has identified several early priorities for his administration: the need to raise the College’s national and international profile and the need for a strategic plan that will enhance the College’s academic core, expand the institution’s offerings in order to respond to its evolving student population and bolster its role in supporting and transforming South Carolina’s Lowcountry into an economic powerhouse.